-In accordance with D.20-03-007, Lyft, Inc. (Lyft) filed advice letter (AL) 4 on July 15, 2020 to request offsets against quarterly Access Fund payments for amounts it spent during the Second Quarter of 2020 to improve wheelchair accessible vehicle (WAV) service.
-On August 4, 2020, the Disability Advocates and San Francisco filed separate protests due to Lyft's redaction of certain data submitted with the AL. On December 28, 2020, Lyft filed supplemental AL 4A, which replaced AL 4 in its entirety.
-Subsequently, new protests were filed by Disability Advocates and San Francisco on January 19, 2021 against AL 4A.
-Shortly after the protest, Lyft filed AL 4B on February 24, 2021 in response to CPED's request to reflect the maximum offset requests as WAV expenses exceeded the fees collected in the given quarter for both Los Angeles and San Francisco.
-CPED also agreed to not re-open the protest period for AL 4B.
+In accordance with D.20-03-007, Lyft, Inc. (Lyft) filed advice letter (AL) 6 on January 15, 2021 to request offsets against quarterly Access Fund payments for amounts it spent during the Fourth Quarter (Q4) of 2020 to improve wheelchair accessible vehicle (WAV) service.
+On February 4, 2021, the Disability Advocates and San Francisco filed separate protests.

-D.20-03-007 requires a Transportation Network Company (TNC) to demonstrate the following to qualify for an offset in a geographic area in the second quarter of 2020 by providing the following required data and information in its quarterly advice letter filing: (1) presence and availability of WAVs, (2) improved level of service, (3) outreach efforts, (4) accounting of funds expended, (5) training and inspections, and (6) complaints related to WAV service.
-Table 1 below summarizes the evaluation criteria adopted in D.20-03-007:
+To qualify for an offset in a geographic area in the fourth quarter of 2020, D.20-03-007 requires a Transportation Network Company (TNC) to provide data and information in its quarterly advice letter filing to demonstrate fulfillment of the following evaluation criteria: 1) presence and availability of WAVs, (2) improved level of service, (3) outreach efforts, (4) accounting of funds expended, (5) training and inspections, and (6) complaints related to WAV service.
+Table 1 below summarizes the required data and information that the TNC must provide to demonstrate fulfillment of the evaluation criteria:

-Evaluation Criteria Must Demonstrate Qualifying Standard

-1. Presence and availability of (a) the number of WAVs in operation - None.
-Satisfied by

-WAVs by quarter and aggregated by hour of submitting the relevant

-the day and day of the week, and data.

-(b) the number and percentage of

-WAV trips completed, not accepted,

-cancelled by passenger, cancelled due

-to passenger no-show, and cancelled

-by driver - by quarter and aggregated

-by hour of the day and day of the

-week
+Evaluation Criteria Must Demonstrate Qualifying Standard 1.
+Presence and availability of WAVs (a) the number of WAVs in operation - by quarter and aggregated by hour of the day and day of the week, and (b) the number and percentage of WAV trips completed, not accepted, cancelled by passenger, cancelled due to passenger no-show, and cancelled by driver - by quarter and aggregated by hour of the day and day of the week None.
+Satisfied by submitting the relevant data.
+2. Improved level of Either the Level 1 (50%) or Level 2 (75%) Offset Time Offset Time service Standard for a quarter in a geographic area, and Standard (see demonstrated improvement over the prior quarter's performance Table 2) 3.
+Efforts to Evidence of outreach efforts such as a list of partners None.
+Satisfied by publicize and from disability communities, how the partnership submitting the promote available promoted WAV services, and marketing or promotional relevant data.
+WAV services materials of those activities